Cable One (CABO)

 Megan M. Detz, Chief People Officer

-Megan M. Detz serves as the Chief People Officer for Cable One.
+Megan M. Detz holds the position of Chief People Officer for Cable One.

 Christopher J. Arntzen, Senior Vice President, General Counsel and Secretary